 No limit has been imposed on the overall length of service of Directors, although each Director stands for reelection every year.
-For further details of the Directors and Board changes during the year please refer to the relevant section earlier in this report.
-The size of the Board is intended to remain at four for the foreseeable future.
+For further details of the Directors and any Board changes during the year please refer to the relevant section earlier in this report.
+The size of the Board is intended to remain at four until the Managed Winddown of the Company has been concluded.